envoylabs/cosmos-alerting/README.md

   None
 ```

+You will then need to:

+- Add an env var for the `API_TOKEN`, using a generated UUID
+- Add an env var for the `PHONE_NUMBER`, pointing to the number you want to use
+- Configure permissions so the lambda can talk to SNS
+- Set up SNS to text the number specified

 _Note_: In current form, after deployment, your API is public and can be invoked by anyone.
 For production deployments, you might want to configure an authorizer.
 For details on how to do that, refer to [http event docs](https://www.serverless.com/framework/docs/providers/aws/events/apigateway/).

 ### Invocation